casartar/BlackPillTemplate/README.md

 ```

 ## Prepare vscode for debugging
-Install vscode Extension marus25.cortex-debug
+- Install vscode Extension marus25.cortex-debug
-Install vscode Extension ms-vscode.cpptools
+- Install vscode Extension ms-vscode.cpptools

-If it is not available use "Download Extension" on the right side of https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools and install the vsix file manually.
+If ms-vscode.cpptools is not available use "Download Extension" on the right side of https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools and install the vsix file manually.